BioGearsEngine/core/README.md

   - howto/ - libbiogears SDK examples
     -  unit/ - Unit test harness used for testing libbiogears components

+## What's new in ver 7.0 (August 22, 2018)

+- BioGears python plotting tool
+- Max work rate now a patient parameter and is configurable
+- Hemorrhage action updates, may now specify location and rate
+  - Rate will diminish as pressure in the vessel decreases
+- Update build process to be entirely supported by CMAKE
+  - Removed Apache Ant dependency
+  - Updated build directory and runtime directory dependencies
+- Full build support for arm platforms
+ - Updates to source to support all major platforms: mac, win, linux, and Arm
+- Updated build architecture to python buildbot libraries
+  - 8 concurrent nightly builds to ensure multi-platform support
+- Setup mirroring onto our new github repository
+  - All development now open to the community with feature branches also supporting nightly builds
+- Dockerfile and testing/support now supported, see more at https://cloud.docker.com/u/biogears/repository/docker/biogears/engine
+- Pain model and patient pain susceptibility configuration flag
+  - Validated pain model supported, stimulus can be specified with severity from 0-1
+  - Works with all supported pain medication in the BioGears engine
+    - Treat patient with Morphine, Fentynal, and/or Ketamine
+  - New How-to-pain file to display sdk support
+- Sepsis model
+  - Robust whole body inflammation model with severity and location specifiers in .xml and SDK
+  - New How-to-sepsis file to show sdk functionality (command-line tool)
+  - Validated treatments with fluid resuscitation guidelines, vasopressin, norepinephrine, and antibiotics
+  - Validated blood chemistry markers such as bilirubin, white blood cell count, and lactate
+- New antibiotic IV drip
+  - Can be used to treat sepsis
+- Two new supported patients: toughguy and toughgirl
+- Sweat rate patches now meeting validation
+  - Better core temperature regulation during exercise
+  - Hyper/hypo-hidrosis now a supported patient parameter
+- Updates and new 7.0 java GUI release to support users who want to create their own substance
+  - Includes ability to patch in new drugs
+- Chemoreceptor method updated to track validation for hypercapnic and hypoxic conditions
+  - Better support for respiratory validation across the board, particularly supported respiratory conditions
+- Patches to saline infusion loading on the patient for better respiratory validation

 ## What's new in ver 6.3 (March 1, 2018)
 The latest deployment includes the following notable updates: